VCTLabs/vct-edgerouter-bsp-platform/README.rst

 Replace the repo init command above with one of the following:

-For developers - master
+For developers - jethro

 ::

-  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b master
+  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b jethro

-For intrepid developers and testers - master-next
+For intrepid developers and testers - master

 Patches are typically merged into master-next and then are merged into master after a testing and comment period.
-It’s possible that master-next has something you want or need.
-But it’s also possible that using master-next breaks something that was working before.
+It’s possible that master has something you want or need.
+But it’s also possible that using master breaks something that was working before.
 Use with caution.

 ::